kellyjonbrazil/jc/docs/parsers/ini_dup.md

 Parses standard INI files and preserves duplicate values.
 All values are contained in lists/arrays.

-If multi-line values are used, each line will be a separate item in the value list.
-Blank lines in multi-line values are not supported.

 - Delimiter can be `=` or `:`.
 Missing values are supported.
 - Comment prefix can be `#` or `;`.
 Comments must be on their own line.
+- If any section names have the same name as a top-level key, the top-level key will be overwritten by the section data.
+- If multi-line values are used, each line will be a separate item in the value list.
+Blank lines in multi-line values are not supported.

 > Note: Values starting and ending with double or single quotation marks
 > will have the marks removed.
 If you would like to keep the quotation